Seed oil misinformation: Linoleic acid

+Omega-6:omega-3 ratio

+A 2024 review stated that dietary recommendations should not be made based on the omega-6:omega-3 ratio, but rather on their absolute dietary intake levels.
+The omega-6:omega-3 ratio is calculated by accounting for all of the omega-6 fatty acids in the diet or blood divided by the sum of all omega-3 fatty acids.
+Concern about a high omega-6:omega-3 ratio was based on the competition between linoleic acid and alpha-linolenic acid for desaturation enzymes, and because metabolites of omega-6 fatty acids were considered to be pro-inflammatory.

+However, there is insufficient evidence in humans that omega-6 fats are pro-inflammatory and that omega-3 fats are anti-inflammatory.
+In contrast, higher omega-6 levels are associated with lower inflammatory status, indicating that intake of omega-6 fats is not a dietary concern, and that relatively low intake of dietary omega-3 fats may lead to inflammation.
+Accordingly, use of the omega-6:omega-3 ratio has been rejected as an inflammation biomarker by health agencies worldwide.
+Numerous health and scientific organizations recommend intake of omega-6 seed oils as part of a healthy diet to replace sources of saturated fats, such as in palm and coconut oils, butter, tallow, and lard.

 Political connotations

 Opposition to seed oils has been associated with the political right.
 Maya Vinokour, an assistant professor at NYU, writing for Jacobin, described the belief as "lifestyle fascism" and "right-wing masculinist discourse".

 Robert F. Kennedy Jr., United States Secretary of Health and Human Services since 2025, has expressed opposition to seed oils.
 In the 2024 U.S. presidential election, Kennedy ran as an independent candidate and campaigned on health-related misinformation.
 In his speech suspending his campaign and endorsing that of Donald Trump, he blamed several health conditions on processed foods' inclusion of seed oils.
 Later that day, Kennedy appeared alongside Trump to declare that the latter would "Make America Healthy Again," endorsing Trump's health and food policies.

 US vice president JD Vance has also stated that he does not cook with seed oils.

+In response to the growing political opposition from the Trump administration's MAHA movement, agricultural trade groups and industry lobbyists have begun campaigning to defend the safety of seed oils to lawmakers and food corporations.